EDCD/EDMarketConnector/README.md

 This app downloads your Cmdr's details and system, faction, scan and station data from the game [Elite: Dangerous](https://www.elitedangerous.com/) and, at your choice, either:

-* sends station commodity market prices, other station data, system and faction information and body scan data to the [Elite Dangerous Data Network](https://github.com/EDSM-NET/EDDN/wiki) (“EDDN”) from where you and others can use it via online trading, prospecting and shopping tools such as [eddb](https://eddb.io/), [EDSM](https://www.edsm.net/), [Elite Trade Net](http://etn.io/), [Inara](https://inara.cz), [Roguey's](https://roguey.co.uk/elite-dangerous/), etc.
+* sends station commodity market prices, other station data, system and faction information and body scan data to the [Elite Dangerous Data Network](https://github.com/EDSM-NET/EDDN/wiki) (“EDDN”) from where you and others can use it via online trading, prospecting and shopping tools such as [eddb](https://eddb.io/), [EDSM](https://www.edsm.net/), [Elite Trade Net](http://etn.io/), [Inara](https://inara.cz), [Roguey's](https://roguey.co.uk/elite-dangerous/), [Trade Dangerous](https://github.com/eyeonus/Trade-Dangerous/wiki), etc.
 * sends your Cmdr's details, ship details, cargo, materials and flight log to [Elite Dangerous Star Map](https://www.edsm.net/) (“EDSM”).
 * sends your Cmdr's details, ship details, cargo, materials, missions, community goal progress, and flight log to [Inara](https://inara.cz).
-* saves station commodity market prices to files on your computer that you can load into trading tools such as [Trade Dangerous](https://bitbucket.org/kfsone/tradedangerous/wiki/Home), [Inara](https://inara.cz), [mEDI's Elite Tools](https://github.com/mEDI-S/mEDI_s-Elite-Tools), etc.
+* saves station commodity market prices to files on your computer that you can load into trading tools such as [Trade Dangerous](https://github.com/eyeonus/Trade-Dangerous/wiki) or [mEDI's Elite Tools](https://github.com/mEDI-S/mEDI_s-Elite-Tools).
 * saves a record of your ship loadout to files on your computer that you can load into outfitting tools such as [E:D&nbsp;Shipyard](http://www.edshipyard.com), [Coriolis](https://coriolis.edcd.io) or [Elite Trade Net](http://etn.io/).

 You can run the app on the same PC or Mac on which you're running Elite: Dangerous or on another PC connected via a network share.
 PS4 and Xbox are not supported, sorry.